 A key thing to remember is to borrow only what you need.
 Don’t be tempted to run up lots of debt on unnecessary spending, as it will all need to be paid off in the end.
 Also, ensure you make your monthly minimum payments.
 If you fail to do so, you could lose your promotional rate and be charged penalty fees by your provider.

-Firstly, most money transfer credit cards carry a fee.
+- Fees – Most money transfer credit cards carry a fee.
 As mentioned above, this can be anything between 2% and 4% of the amount you are transferring.
 So if you transfer a total of £5,000 and your card had a transfer fee of 4%, you would have to pay £200 in fees.
 This amount should be part of your calculations as to whether you can afford to take out this sort of card.

-Secondly, even if you manage to obtain a long interest-free promotional period, it will end at some point.
+- High interest – Even if you manage to obtain a long interest-free promotional period, it will end at some point.
 One of the biggest risks of taking out a card like this is having a balance left over at the end of the introductory period, as the card will revert to its standard APR.
 It is wise to work out a repayment plan once you have made your transfer and stick to it to ensure that you pay your balance in full by the end of the promotional period.
 Failure to do so could result in you incurring high interest charges on any outstanding debt.

-Thirdly, the amount you are able to transfer is dependent on your credit limit.
+- Dependent on credit limit – The amount you are able to transfer is dependent on your credit limit.
 Lenders will typically allow you to transfer between 90% and 100% of your limit, but what your limit is depends on your personal financial situation and your credit score.
 If you have a specific amount you need in mind, then you may be disappointed if your credit limit comes in below it.

-Finally, it is imperative that you keep up with your minimum monthly payments.
+- You cannot miss payments – It is imperative that you keep up with your minimum monthly payments.
 If you miss any payments – and with some cards this only has to happen once – you could lose your 0% offer and interest on any remaining balance will be charged at the card’s standard APR.

 Is a money transfer credit card right for you?